BIC-LSU-open-source/Job-Script-to-GUI/README.md

 # Job-Script-to-GUI
-A set of directive rules and a parser for converting a job batch script into some graphical user interface.
+A set of directive rules and parsers for converting a job batch script into some graphical user interface and retrieving the user input back into the script.

 ## Supported Directives